SAP-samples/codejam-cap-llm/exercises/04-define-db-schema/README.md

 namespace sap.codejam;
 ```

 The namespace allows for better identification and provides uniqueness to the entities within that namespace.
-It also will cause the database table to be named `SAP_CODEJAM_<Entity Name>` in example `SAP_CODEJAM_DOCUMENTCHUNKS`.
+It also will cause the database table to be named `SAP_CODEJAM_<Entity Name>` in example `SAP_CODEJAM_DOCUMENTCHUNK`.

 👉 Right below, add the following line of code: